photos and illustrations

 Understanding and Shaping Arguments

-- focus on argument in democratic discourse and day-to-day life, from business and personal contexts to public and civic discourse
+focus on argument in students’ own lives, from personal and professional contexts to public and civic discourse

 FEATURES OF THE NEW EDITION

-- new discussion of visual evidence (Chapter 6) and visual arguments (Chapter 14)
+expanded discussion of visual evidence (Chapter 6) and visual arguments (Chapter 17)

-- epigrams, pull quotes, figures, and photos highlight salient points, add visual interest
+epigrams, pull quotes, figures, and photos highlighting salient points and adding visual interest

-- photographs at part openers and to illustrate visual argument and evidence underscore the pervasive role of argument in contemporary life
+photographs illustrating visual argument and evidence, and underscoring the pervasive role of argument in contemporary life

-- Instructor’s manual with many additional exercises and teaching resources (expanded in this edition)
+instructor’s manual with many additional exercises and teaching resources

 COMMENTS FROM PROFESSORS